Janashruthi19/Jadera/README.md

 # Jadera Jewelry Shop Website

-Hi, welcome to my Jadera repository!
-This is my university project, which is a jewelry website.
+Project Title: Jetera Jewellery Shop Website and Chatbot

-## Project Overview
+Project Description:
-- **Website:** Built with HTML, CSS, and JavaScript, featuring various products, blogs, testimonials, and more.
-- **Chatbot:** Developed using Python, NLP, and Flask, designed to assist customers with queries related to shipping, promotions, and orders.
+This is a group project aimed at creating a comprehensive online platform for Jadera Jewellery Shop.
+The project involves two main components:

+Website: A user-friendly website built using HTML, CSS, and JavaScript to showcase the jewellery collection, provide product information, and facilitate online purchases.
-Both the website and chatbot were built by me to provide customer support and enhance the user experience.
+AI Chatbot: An intelligent chatbot powered by NLTK, NLP, and possibly TensorFlow or PyTorch to provide real-time customer support, answer queries, and assist with the purchasing process.

-Thank you for visiting!
+Technologies Used:
+Frontend: HTML, CSS, JavaScript
+Backend: (For chatbot integration) NLTK, NLP, TensorFlow/PyTorch (.